Monk’s provided a treehouse renovation to an existing basic platform treehouse.

 What kid doesn’t grow up dreaming of having their own backyard treehouse?
 Classic movies like the Sandlot, Stand By Me, and Swiss Family Robinson has helped to plant these treehouse dreams.
 Adventures can be had with some active imaginations, a handful of friends, and a sturdy hideout.

 Homeowner, Carol Soos, had previously contracted a company to build a treehouse platform and a simple structure that floated above three trees in her backyard.
 But, when completed she didn’t think it had enough intrigue to keep her kids occupied.
-Having worked with Monk’s the previous year, she knew exactly where to go for help in making her treehouse dreams become a reality.
+Since she had worked with Monk’s the previous year, she knew exactly where to go for help in making her treehouse dreams become a reality.

 Planning the Treehouse Upgrades